TIDES-transit/TIDES/CONTRIBUTING.md

 ### Registered Contributors

 Registered Contributors actively work to develop the TIDES specification.
-They propose additions, modifications, and improvements to the speciation document through issues and pull requests in this GitHub repository.
+They propose additions, modifications, and improvements to the specification through issues and pull requests in this GitHub repository.

 Registered Contributors must request [here][contributor-registration] to be registered in order to gain access.
 Requests to become a Contributor must be approved by project Leadership.

 Registered Contributor Group Members: